mainkoon81/ooo-Bayesian-Modeling-C1/README.md

  - Sampling a "function" from prior: DP(`α`, `H`)
    - Each sample is an instance(parameter `π` for multinomial so..its a probability) but at the same time, a `distribution G(A)`.
    - After that, how to draw a data point from the `distribution G(A)` sampled from the DP(`α`, `H`)?
-   - Actually, we need a construction scheme coz..it's not easy to concieve "A" space!
+   - Actually, we can think of a Non-parametric **prior construction** scheme coz..it's not easy to conceive "A" space that can go to infinity!
-     - 1.Stick-Breaking scheme
-     - 2.Polya-Urn scheme
-     - 3.Chinese-Restaurant scheme
+     - Sol 1) Stick-Breaking scheme(sampling distribution)
+     - Sol 2) Polya-Urn scheme(just sampling point)
+     - Sol 3) Chinese-Restaurant scheme(just sampling point)

-   - 1. Stick-Breaking scheme:
+ - ### Stick-Breaking scheme:
+   -

-   - 2. Polya-Urn scheme:
+ - ### Polya-Urn scheme:

-   - 3. Chinese-Restaurant scheme:
+ - ### Chinese-Restaurant scheme: